Incentivizing Collaboration for Detection of Credential Database Breaches: Related Work

 \subsection{Cooperative Security}

-Interdependent security models, introduced by Kunreuther and Heal~\cite{Kunreuther:2003:Interdependent}, examine how a self-interested agent's security decisions directly impact peers.
-These models often use graph structures, where nodes represent agents making security investments and edges represent dependencies influencing risk exposure.
-One class focuses on defender-defender interactions, where agents balance reducing their own risk with minimizing security investment costs through strategic interaction with peers~\cite{Wang:2006:Minimum, Lelarge:2008:Local, Miura:2008:Security, Jiang:2010:Bad, Abdallah:2022:Tasharok}.
+Interdependent security models, introduced by Kunreuther and Heal~\cite{Kunreuther:2003:Interdependent}, examine how a self-interested agent's security decisions affect peers.
+One class focuses on defender-defender interactions, where agents balance reducing their own risk with minimizing security investment costs through strategic interaction with peers~\cite{Lelarge:2008:Local, Miura:2008:Security, Jiang:2010:Bad, Abdallah:2022:Tasharok}.
 Another class includes attacker-defender dynamics, analyzing how adversarial behavior shapes security decisions~\cite{Nguyen:2009:Stochastic, Lou:2017:Multidefender, Hota:2018:Game, Abdallah:2020:Behavioral, Oruganti:2023:Impact}.
-In both, the assumption is that agents can achieve their security goals independently, albeit possibly requiring increased investment.
-However, in our setting, cooperation is not merely an optional enhancement but a fundamental requirement for detecting breaches.
+Like these models, our work assumes sites are rational but selfish defenders: they make strategic security investments to maximize their own security while minimizing costs, but do not engage in overtly malicious behavior or collusion.
+However, unlike these models---which assume agents can independently achieve their security goals, perhaps with greater investment---detecting the remote entry of honeywords requires collaboration as a baseline.

 A related but distinct area is collaborative intrusion detection, where agents improve the accuracy of their own intrusion detection assessment by sharing alerts and information with peers.
 Prior work has explored system-level mechanisms for exchanging alerts \cite{Wu:2003:CIDS, Yegneswaran:2004:Domino, Janakiraman:2003:Indra, Fung:2016:Facid, Duma:2006:Trust}.
 In contrast, our work builds on existing remote monitoring mechanisms \cite{Wang:2021:Amnesia, Wang:2024:Bernoulli} and focuses on the incentives of exchanging monitoring favors.
-Notably, GUIDEX~\cite{Zhu:2012:GUIDEX} and Fung's~\cite{Fung:2013:IDN} also consider incentive-driven resource sharing, but do not quantify the resulting security improvements, which is central to our approach.
+Zhu et al.~\cite{Zhu:2012:GUIDEX} and Fung~\cite{Fung:2013:IDN} also consider incentive-driven resource sharing, but do not quantify the resulting security improvements, which is central to our approach.